What the Book of Mormon: Another Testament of Jesus Christ Brings to the Spiritual Table Part One

 Before I get into all the great and cool details of why you should read this book, maybe I should briefly describe what it is, right?
 It is 1000 years of history of an ancient people from the Americas who had prophets of God that wrote down His revelations to them.

 The book was written in an African dialect called Reformed Egyptian on golden plates by a man named Mormon (hence the name of the book).
-It was translated and published by Joseph Smith Jr. in English in 1829 and presented to the world as a companion to the Holy Bible.
+It was translated and published by Joseph Smith Jr. into English in 1829 and presented to the world as a companion to the Holy Bible.

 The short answer is: it is the word of God.

 God revealed His word to men who wrote it down by heavenly command for these modern days.

 After the death of Jesus Christ, a great destruction occurred in the lands associated with The Book of Mormon.
 Cities burned, people died, earthquakes happened, and the list goes on.
 The entire face of the land was changed!

 At the end of the year 34 a.d, about nine(9) months after the destruction is when the following verses take place: